 Brazilian dancer Isabella Gasparini is an Artist of The Royal Ballet.
 She joined the Company in January 2014.
 Since joining The Royal Ballet she has danced with the corps de ballet in productions including The Nutcracker, Giselle, The Sleeping Beauty and The Winter’s Tale, and created roles in Untouchable and Woolf Works.

-Gasparini was born in São Paulo and trained at Ballet Marcia Lago (her mother's school), with Toshie Kobayashi and at Canada's National Ballet School.
+Gasparini was born in São Paulo and trained at Ballet Marcia Lago (her mother’s school), with Toshie Kobayashi and at Canada’s National Ballet School.
 She joined Northern Ballet in 2007 and was promoted to coryphée in 2011.
 Roles with the company included Clara and Sugar Plum Fairy (The Nutcracker), Cecile (Dangerous Liaisons), pas de deux (Don Quixote) and roles in Beauty and the Beast and Perpetuum mobile.
-She created the title role in Ugly Duckling, Northern Ballet's first children's ballet.
+She created the title role in Ugly Duckling, Northern Ballet’s first children's ballet.
 Gasparini left Northern Ballet in May 2013 to dance with English National Ballet in Swan Lake in-the-round at the Royal Albert Hall and The Nutcracker.
-She has also danced extensively with New English Ballet Theatre, for whom she created the role of Wife in Andrew McNichol's The Kreutzer Sonata.
+She has also danced extensively with New English Ballet Theatre, for which she created the role of Wife in Andrew McNichol’s The Kreutzer Sonata.

 Gasparini’s awards include gold medal in the 2003 Youth America Grand Prix.